HistoryThis section has been translated automatically.

 - Zelger B et al (1992) Life history of cutaneous vascular lesions in Sneddon's syndrome.
 Hum Pathol 23: 668-675

-Outgoing links (23)Antiphospholipid syndrome; Cryoglobulins; Cutaneous b-cell lymphomas (overview); Cutaneous tuberculosis (overview); Cutis marmorata teleangiectatica congenita; Dermatoliposclerosis; Dermatomyositis (overview); Embolia cutis medicamentosa; Hypertonic leg ulcer; Ivig; ...
+Outgoing links (23)Antiphospholipid syndrome; Cryoglobulins and skin; Cutaneous tuberculosis (overview); Cutis marmorata teleangiectatica congenita; Dermatoliposclerosis; Dermatomyositis (overview); Embolia cutis medicamentosa; Hypertonic leg ulcer; Ivig; Livedo (overview); ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.